dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 ## Basic systems

-Starting from the next chapter, you will implement the `actions.cairo` file.
-This is where our game logic/contract will reside.
+In the upcoming chapter, you'll embark on the implementation of the `actions.cairo` file, the very core where our game logic will unfold.
 For now, `actions.cairo` could look like this:

 ```rust,ignore